AdrianaStoi/Taste-of-Romania/README.md

 * On the buttons I alternated and used the three colors

-* The color choices for the navigation bar, menu the different site sections and pages was selected to harmonize with the color of the static landing image on the homepage, ensuring a cohesive visual theme.
+* The color choices for the navigation bar, menu, the different site sections and pages was selected to harmonize with the color of the static landing image on the homepage, ensuring a cohesive visual theme.

 Google fonts ‘'Amaranth’ and ‘Open Sans' were used.
 Specifically, ‘'Amaranth’ was employed for headings, navbar and buttons and ‘'Open Sans' was used for paragraphs.
 As per the [site-vandelaydesign](https://www.vandelaydesign.com/google-font-pairings/) these two fonts complement each other well.